 Susan and Sam Sperry (2018)

-While the Sperrys may not technically live in Moraga (they live in unincorporated county land that borders Moraga), the small town is in their DNA.
-They breathe Moraga, and almost every day of their lives they have given something of their time and skills to our town.
-They were honored for their multiple contributions over several decades.
-Susan taught in the Moraga School district for 50 years, and launched the historical tour of Moraga for 6th graders, and currently for 3rd graders.
-This program has now morphed into annual 3rd grade visits to the Moraga History Center.
+This dynamic couple was honored for their multiple contributions to Moraga over several decades.
+Susan, born and raised just outside the borders of Moraga, taught in the Moraga School District for 50 years, and launched the historical tour of Moraga for 6th graders, and currently for 3rd graders.
+This program morphed into annual 3rd grade visits to the Moraga History Center.
 Sam was one of the founding board members of both the Moraga Education Foundation and the Moraga Community Foundation.
-He was always a very active member of the Moraga Kiwanis Club, including being very instrumental in guiding the annual Citizen of the Year selection.
+Sam, a very active member of the Moraga Kiwanis Club, has been very instrumental in guiding the annual Citizen of the Year process.

 Bobbie Preston (2017)

 The choice of Barbara (Bobbie) Preston as Moraga’s Citizen of the Year was a natural.
 Bobbie, a woman who simply says yes to every opportunity she sees for making life better for others, was honored for her many and diverse contributions.
 Bobbie started several nonprofit groups in and around Moraga because she did not want to wait for someone else to do what had to be done.
 One of those projects was launching the bicycle-recycle program that has been going on in Moraga for over 20 years.
 In 2014 she tackled the fire blight that was sucking the life out of Moraga’s 100-year old pear trees.
 Bobbie’s most demanding and all-encompassing philanthropic effort was her involvement with “No One Left Behind,” where she organized a phenomenal network of mentors, tutors and donors to support Afghani and Iraqi people who had helped Americans during the U.S. presence in those countries.